HPMRG/HPMRG.github.io/content/group/_index.md

 Candace McKeag, Kaixin Wang, Suoyi Yang, Diana Zhang, Xinyuan Zhang, Muhtasham Billah, Andrea Wang.

-In addition I have served on about twice this number of dissertation committees as a member.
+In addition I have served on about twice this number of thesis and dissertation committees as a member.